⚖️ Airport Comparison Tool

 🏢 Terminal Information

 Andahuaylas Airport (ANS) is a vital regional aviation hub and the only airport capable of handling commercial traffic in the Apurímac Region of south-central Peru.
 Located approximately 6 kilometers from the city of Andahuaylas, the airport serves as a critical link for a region defined by its rugged Andean terrain and fertile agricultural valleys.
-The facility features a single, four-story terminal building and a 2,500-meter asphalt runway, which was paved as part of a significant rehabilitation project to ensure all-weather operational reliability and the ability to accommodate modern turboprop aircraft.
+This high-altitude airport operates with a passenger terminal building and a 2,499-meter asphalt runway (designated 3/21) positioned on a mesa above the Chumbao River, equipped with an Instrument Landing System (ILS) to ensure all-weather operational reliability and accommodate modern turboprop aircraft.
 The airport is managed by CORPAC S.A. and plays a key role in supporting the local economy and regional administration.
 The terminal experience at Andahuaylas is focused on efficiency and essential passenger services.
 Inside the compact terminal, travelers have access to a main hall featuring check-in counters and a modest waiting area.
 Amenities are basic but cater to the primary needs of regional travelers, including a small snack bar or café offering light refreshments and local beverages.
 While the facility lacks extensive commercial retail or premium lounges, it provides a functional and organized environment for arrivals and departures.
 The layout is exceptionally straightforward, with minimal walking distances from the check-in area to the tarmac boarding zone, ensuring a quick transition for passengers navigating the high-altitude environment.
 Operational activity at ANS is heavily influenced by its location in the Peruvian Andes, situated at an elevation of approximately 3,444 meters (11,300 feet) above sea level.
 This high altitude requires specialized performance considerations for aircraft and can affect travelers, who are advised to move slowly and stay hydrated upon arrival.
 The airport has historically seen scheduled services from carriers like LC Perú, though flight frequency can be subject to seasonal weather patterns and operational status.
 For visitors, the airport represents a professional and welcoming threshold to the Apurímac region, offering immediate access to local attractions such as the Sondor Archaeological Complex and the beautiful Pacucha Lagoon.

 🔄 Connection Tips